web-platform-dx/web-features/gh-pages/web-features.md

 ## How does web-features relate to Baseline?

-The web-features project computes, reviews, and publishes Baseline statues.
+The web-features project computes, reviews, and publishes Baseline statuses.
 Therefore, web-features is the source of truth for Baseline statuses.

 ## Get involved